ottnav/ottnav.github.io/faq.md

 # Technical staff (playlist edit)

-## M3U Playlist file sample (an idea of supported tags)
+## M3U Playlist file sample (brief info on supported tags)
 `#EXTM3U`
 Playlist header, marks playlist start
 Supported attributes:
-- `url-epg="http://path/to/epg/"` : prefix for getting channel epg for exact channel (not recommended)
+- `url-epg="http://path/to/epg/api/"` : prefix for getting channel epg for exact channel (not recommended)
-- `url-tvg="http://path/to/epg."` : path to EPG teleguide for the whole playlist (either xml or xml.gz format)
+- `url-tvg="http://path/to/epg.xml.gz"` : path to EPG teleguide for the whole playlist (either xml or xml.gz format)
-- `url-logo="http://path/to/"` : root for all channel icons (used if channel has icon specified without scheme://domain part)
+- `url-logo="http://path/to/icons/root/"` : root for all channel icons (used if channel has icon specified without scheme://domain part)
-- `catchup=".."`
+- `catchup=".."` : alias for `catchup-type`
 - `catchup-type=".."` : specifies that there are archives for channels.
 Supported types:
   - "default" - only replace variables
   - "flussonic", "flussonic-hls" - flussonic (HLS)
   - "flussonic-ts" - flussonic (MPEG-TS)
   - "flussonic-dash" - flussonic (MPEG-DASH)
   - "shift" - `?utc=startUnix&lutc=nowUnix`
-  - "archive" - `?archive=startUnix&archive_end..`
+  - "archive" - `?archive=startUnix&archive_end=toUnix`
   - "xc" - xtream codes
   - "append" - appending value specified in catchup-source attribute to the base channel url
-  - "timeshift" - `timeshift=startUnix&timenow=`
+  - "timeshift" - `timeshift=startUnix&timenow=nowUnix`
 - `catchup-time="10800"` : duration for archives being available (in seconds) (not recommended)
 - `catchup-days="3"` : duration for archives being available (in days)
 - `catchup-source="..."` : allows override path for archive playback (or append to the end of the url if catchup-type="append" is set).
 Supported variables: